moonrider441/ci3-hmvc/README.md

 # Multi Language Support

-<p>You need to set needle params in application directory "config.php" file.</p>
+<p>You need to set needle params in application directory "config.php" file like this sample.</p>

 <pre>
 /*
 |--------------------------------------------------------------------------
 | Default Language